June U.S. preliminary truck orders up nearly 40 percent

-DETROIT Orders of the heavy-duty trucks that move America's freight rose almost 40 percent in June, according to preliminary figures released on Wednesday by two firms that track the sector.
+DETROIT (Reuters) - Orders of the heavy-duty trucks that move America's freight rose almost 40 percent in June, according to preliminary figures released on Wednesday by two firms that track the sector.

 According to FTR Intel, orders of Class 8 trucks rose 38 percent in June versus the same month in 2016, after a surprising drop in May.
 ACT Research put the increase at 39 percent versus June 2016.